Give anything on your machine a secure public link in one command. HTTP, TCP, TLS,

 source lives on GitHub.
 Read every commit, build the binary from scratch, and verify

 what touches your network before you ever trust it.
-The hosted edge stays a managed
+We run the hosted side as a